Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 ### Updated on 2024-05-01
 Method probably will not change too much, but I think switching to a question-oriented approach will provide more clarity on why we are researching DAOs and developing the DAO Index.

+So, somewhat moving from a product-driven approach to a question-driven approach.

 ### Flow
 Literature Review -> Conceptual framework -> Instrument